-The Senate confirmed Gorsuch's nomination on Apr.
-7, 2017, by a vote of 54 - 45.
+The nomination of Judge Gorsuch was confirmed by the U.S. Senate on Apr.
+7, 2017 by a vote of 54 - 45.

 Confirmation of Jay Clayton as Chair of the Securities and Exchange Commission.
-Senate vote no. 118.
+U.S. Senate vote no. 118.

-As a Sullivan & Cromwell attorney, Clayton represented a host of major securities issuers, casting doubt on his ability to bring an investor rather than a Wall Street perspective to key SEC decisions involving disclosure, enforcement and rulemaking.
-His longtime client, Goldman Sachs, played a central role in the financial crisis of 2008 and had a long record of questionable market behavior, which Clayton declined to criticize during his confirmation hearing.
+As a Sullivan & Cromwell attorney, Mr. Clayton represented a host of major securities issuers, casting doubt on his ability to bring an investor rather than a Wall Street perspective to key SEC decisions involving disclosure, enforcement and rulemaking.
+His longtime client, Goldman Sachs, played a central role in the financial crisis of 2008 and had a long record of questionable market behavior, which Mr. Clayton declined to criticize during his confirmation hearing.
 He also failed to commit himself to aggressive enforcement of the laws against insider trading.
-As SEC Chair, Clayton is obliged to recuse himself from participating in enforcement actions involving many important Wall Street entities, creating a potential barrier to the SEC's ability to discipline them.
+As SEC Chair, Mr. Clayton is obliged to recuse himself from participating in enforcement actions involving many important Wall Street entities, creating a potential barrier to the SEC's ability to discipline them.

-The Senate confirmed Clayton's nomination on May 2, 2017, by a vote of 61 - 37.
+The nomination of Mr. Clayton was confirmed by the U.S. Senate on May 2, 2017, by a vote of 61 - 37.